Kathy Maister's Start Cooking

 Difficulty:

-Pecan Pie is a holiday treat!
-Chock-full of nuts, it’s a splurge that requires very little preparation time.
+Pecan Pie, chock-full of nuts, is a splurge that requires very little preparation time.
 However, you will need to plan for extra time at the gym after eating this mouthwatering dessert!

 There are tons of recipe variations for a Pecan Pie.
 I’m sticking to a very classic recipe that calls for: